mca91/xaringan_CI_example/README.md

 #### .travis.yml

-The below `.travis.yml` file tells travis to test the project using an R environment and deploy the results to the gh-pages.
+The below `.travis.yml` file tells travis to test the project using an R environment and deploy the results to the gh-pages branch (travis creates the branch if it doesn't exist).

 ```yaml
 language: r